For systems integration, PCItek has developed a methodology for implementing an integration strategy for project execution.

 Functional, performance, and Interoperability testing

-TEST Project Consultants’ IOP Approach (see below) to integration supports comprehensive testing of the solution to ensure compliance with requirements and fulfilling objectives while ensuring compliance with the standards and maximizing interoperability internally and externally.
+TEST Our IOP Approach to integration supports comprehensive testing of the solution to ensure compliance with requirements and fulfilling objectives while ensuring compliance with the standards and maximizing interoperability internally and externally.

 - Training and hand-off